EpicureanHeron/ClassActivities/README.md

 - UX is like when a user enters a invalid command and how we respond (do we default to something or just let the user know that it didn't work)

 - UI is how it looks

+## design

+breaking out responsiblites (think tv.js vs actor.js for the cli.js app) and is effective because we can go back and change just one part without affecting others